search

 Dynamic Range

-Before we talk about HDR we must talk about what is Dynamic Range.
+Before we talk about HDR, we must talk about what Dynamic Range is.

 The range between the brightest and darkest values that we can capture or display is called Dynamic Range.
 Dynamic Range is measured in stops.